| Overview | History | How To Redistrict || Committee | Maps | BTVVotes | Comment |

-The Charter Change Committee voted to submit an 8 Ward / 4 District / 12 Councilor Plan, and other necessary City Charter Changes for redistricting, to the City Council on December 2, 2013.
-The City Council will then vote to put the new Wards and other necessary City Charter changes onto the March 2014 ballot for the City's voters to consider.
-The next City Council meeting is December 9, 2013.
+The City Council voted to send the 8 Ward / 4 District / 12 Councilor Plan shown to the right, and other necessary City Charter Changes for redistricting, to the voters on January 27, 2014.
+The new Wards and required City Charter changes will be on the March 4, 2014 ballot for the City's voters to approve or disapprove.

 Redistricting is the process of adjusting electoral district boundaries to meet U.S. Constitutional requirements of equal representation.
 To ensure equal representation, the city has a responsibility to redraw ward boundaries and get voter and legislative approval for a charter change as soon as possible.
 The courts have determined that except in extraordinary circumstances, the difference between the highest and lowest number of people a city councilor represents should be less than 10%.
 The results of the 2010 US Census show that Ward 1 voters are under-represented, and Ward 4 and 7 voters are over-represented by the current system.